Existance29/BED2024Apr_P07_T04/README.md

     },
   }
 ```
-create a database named "bed-assg-1" <br />
-You can change the user and password fields to your own login info
+You can change the details of the file or set up the sql server to match the settings here

 ### Seeding the database
 run ``npm run seed`` <br />